dfe-analytical-services/ees-data-screener/future_development.md

 + Checks that check if indicators have a certain unit, they are a specific type?
 Might not be needed nor possible
 + Extract the indicator groupings and print
 + Add a message for filters where a hint isn't added so that we can say 'you don't have a hint for x, are you sure?
-+ Printing out observational unit and filter levels?
++ Printing out observational unit and filter levels, so addind a 'what is in your data section'

-## Potential general code improvements
-+ Soft coding the columns in the functions (not sure how to make this work), would only save a small amount of duplication so not hugely important
-+ Fixing grammar so that singular counts have a different message
-+ Make the html output prettier